 Lung Cancer

-Lung cancer may present with the following symptoms:
+Lung cancer patients may present with the following symptoms (depending on the extent of cancer involvement):

 1. Difficulty breathing